avinash-chouhan/seg-mentor/README.md

 ## WELCOME!
 to **tf-slim-based flexible semantic segmentation framework**,
-<br>brought to you by the jovial HailoTech ML team.
+<br>brought to you by the jovial Hailo ML team.
 <br>(and some code giants on whose shoulders we stand, e.g. [[Pakhomov](http://warmspringwinds.github.io/about/)], see full *[Credits](#previous-and-similar-work)* below)

 <div align="center">